Dyego Coelho

-Dyego Rocha Coelho (born 22 March 1983) is a Brazilian professional football manager and former player.
-He Is currently in charge of Inter de Limeira.
+Dyego Rocha Coelho (born 22 March 1983) is a Brazilian professional football coach and former player who played as a right-back.
+He is the current head coach of Cuiabá's under-20 team.

 Playing career

 Born in São Paulo, Coelho was a Corinthians youth graduate.
 He made his first team – and Série A – debut on 3 July 2003, in a 2–0 home loss against Atlético Mineiro.

 Coelho became an important unit of the club during the 2005 Campeonato Brasileiro Série A winning campaign, but after scoring an own goal in the 2006 Copa Libertadores, he eventually lost his starting spot.
 He was loaned to Atlético Mineiro in the 2007 season, being an undisputed starter and scoring seven goals in all competitions.
 In September of that year, Coelho was banned for 120 days after he elbowed Kerlon while he was doing his seal trick.
 However, his ban was reduced to five matches on appeal.

 Returning to Timão for the 2008 campaign, Coelho was rarely used and rejoined Atlético on loan on 16 February of that year.
 On 1 July, he moved abroad for the first time in his career and joined Bologna on a one-year loan deal.

 On 20 August 2009, Coelho returned to Galo on a permanent deal.
 Rarely used, he was released by the club on 18 June of the following year, and subsequently represented Karabükspor, Bahia, Guaratinguetá and Atlético Sorocaba.
 He retired with the latter in 2014, aged 31.

 Coelho received his first international cap for the Brazil national team as a 61st-minute substitute for Adriano in a 0–1 defeat to Mexico in the Gold Cup Final, as Brazil used an under-23 squad to compete in the tournament.
 He also represented the under-20s in the 2003 FIFA U-20 World Cup, and the under-23s in the 2003 Pan American Games.